GEORGIA TRADITIONS / HERSCHEL WALKER / THE TOWER BELL / LINDSEY SCOTT

 A few weeks after the TN game, Georgia went into the GA vs FL game undefeated (having narrowly defeated SC and the eventual Heisman Trophy winner George Rogers the week before).
 Georgia was ranked number 2 in the AP behind Notre Dame who was playing Georgia Tech the same day.
 The day was sunny, cool, and the stadium was full of Red and Black and Blue and Orange.
 It seemed like the entire Bulldog Nation had traveled to St. Simons and Jacksonville in hopeful anticipation hopes of a Georgia victory.
 The game was hard-fought, and within the last minute, Florida took a 4-point lead with a late, spirit-crushing touchdown.
 There were now only about 45 seconds to go as GA took the ball.

 Feeling down and hopeless, I will always remember the next few moments of Bulldog history.
 I was in the corner of the end zone furthest from where Georgia was playing offense from their own 9-yard line.
 Suddenly, quarterback Buck Belue scrambled to avoid what could have been a game-ending sack, and then made an incredible 20-yard pass to Lindsay Scott.
 Scott caught the ball, floated horizontally across the middle of the field, and began what was an 80-yard foot race all the way to the end-zone - directly in front of where I was sitting.
 Along with all the other elated GA fans, Larry Munson was yelling and jumping so excitedly he actually broke his chair.
-It seemed like time stood still; the Georgia fans left their feet and did not return to earth as we celebrated that game-winning touchdown pass – it was a moment of excitement in Georgia Football history rarely to be rivaled –what a blessing for me to be present at such a memorable time.
+It seemed like time stood still; the Georgia fans left their feet and did not return to earth as we celebrated that game-winning touchdown pass – it was a moment of excitement in Georgia Football history rarely to be rivaled.

-This year, we got to watch in anticipation another great Georgia team battle Florida for a chance to play for the Southeast Conference title.
-Each new match up brings the possibility we could witness yet another great moment of Georgia football history.
+This year, we get to watch in anticipation another great Georgia team battle Florida for a chance to play for the Southeast Conference title.
+Each new match-up brings the possibility we could witness yet another great moment of Georgia football history.
 So before you go to the game, pull together with your friends and family and get fired up by listening to some of Munson’s greatest calls.
 Have dinner with your best friend's buds.
 Enjoy the excitement of the anticipation of a victory.
 The love of the game is deeply rooted in St. Simons Island and Sea Island– I encourage you to breathe it in and make some of your own wonderful memories.
+Go DAWGS!!